syncfusion-content/wpf-docs/wpf/SfDataGrid/MVVM.md

 {% endhighlight %}
 {% endtabs %}

-You can download the sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/SelectedItems1384772866.zip# "").
+You can download the sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/SelectedItems1384772866.zip# "").

-## How to bind Button command to ViewModel?
+### Bind button command to ViewModel

-You can load Button for columns in SfDataGrid using GridTemplateColumn.
-When loading buttons, you can bind the command in ViewModel using `ElementName` binding as in the below code.
+You can load a button for the columns in the SfDataGrid by using GridTemplateColumn.
+When loading the buttons, you can bind command in ViewModel by using `ElementName` binding.

-In the below example ViewModel command receives underlying data object as command parameter since we are binding the DataContext as command parameter.
+In the following example, ViewModel command receives the underlying data object as command parameter since the DataContext is binding as command parameter.

 {% tabs %}
 {% highlight xaml %}